 tariffs impose a form of tax on American consumers. and/or shift the buying

 habits of other countries away from American goods and commodities?

 Additionally, will world markets, or international issues such as Brexit, throw our Economy a curve, or will the U.S. Economy

 be the stabilizing factor across markets?
 And what about more traditional

 concerns such as: "Should the Fed raise

-interest rates in an effort to further stimulate growth and control inflation, and if so,
+interest rates in an effort to control inflation, or should the Fed curtail rate

-And once again, it is unclear as to who is correct and as to what should be done.
+No matter the point-of-view, just as in past years, once again it is unclear as to who is correct and as to what should be done.

 Dr. Stuart has famously said, "We’re always in uncharted territory in

 Macroeconomics," but given that decisions have to be made, and will be